cmq2002/RBT6_Practice/README.md

 ## For team members:
 - You only need to clone the project in the first time
 - Anything changes locally is submitted to the Modules folder as source code file only.
 - It is recommended that you should visit the STM32CubeIde to download the latest version 1.11.0 to avoid conflict.
-Before doing that, please uinstall your current version which is 1.7.0.
+Before doing that, please uninstall your current version which is 1.7.0.
 - Fresh installing from the website will eliminate error occurs when we debug the code using STLink-V2 (Note: Using update feature is not a good choice as error will be prompted)